Create 3-D perspective image or surface mesh from a grid

 - -Gdrapegrid | -Ggrd_r -Ggrd_g -Ggrd_b

-- Gives the name of a grid file with intensities in the (-1,+1) range, or a constant intensity to apply everywhere; this simply affects the ambient light.
-If just + is given then we derive an intensity grid from the input data grid reliefgrid via a call to grdgradient using the arguments -A-45 and -Nt1 for that module.
-You can append +aazimuth and +nargs to override those values.
-If you want more specific intensities then run grdgradient separately first.
-[Default is no illumination].
+Gives the name of a grid file with intensities in the (-1,+1) range, or a constant intensity to apply everywhere (affects the ambient light).
+Alternatively, derive an intensity grid from the input data grid reliefgrid via a call to grdgradient; append +aazimuth, +nargs, and +mambient to specify azimuth, intensity, and ambient arguments for that module, or just give +d to select the default arguments (+a-45+nt1+m0).
+If you want a more specific intensity scenario then run grdgradient separately first.
+If we should derive intensities from another file than reliefgrid, specify the file [Default is no illumination].

 Select one of following settings.
 For any of these choices, you may force a monochrome image by appending the modifier +m.
 Colors are then converted to shades of gray using the (monochrome television) YIQ transformation